-I would be the worst crisis communicator ever.
-I have anxiety, for one thing.
-I have no poker face.
-I sweat a lot.
+I’d be the worst crisis communicator ever.
+For one thing, I have anxiety.
+I have no poker face and I sweat a lot.
 I am not a technical writer.
-I am the last person you ever want to write communications in a crisis.
+I’m the last person you ever want to write communications in a crisis.

 Here’s the thing.
 I’m a business now.
 People rely on me.
 I don’t have the option to avoid communicating.

 Most of us don’t.
 In fact, I believe that everyone – consultants, vendors, HR leaders, recruiters, etc. – should be thinking about how we talk to people right now.
 We can do a lot of good by having interactions that are filled with small acts of empathy, kindness, and compassion.